Michelangelo's David

-The Story of David, the Biblical Warrior
+The Story of David, The Biblical Warrior

 The majestic statue of Michelangelo's David, the biblical warrior who killed the gigantic Goliath of the Philistines, was finished in 1504.
 In the Cathedral Works courtyard, which is next to the Duomo, Michelangelo reportedly worked alone while sculpting David.

-He revealed his work to just a few people, working primarily in secret.
-David, as created by Michelangelo, is a significant departure from the traditional Mediaeval and Renaissance depictions of the biblical hero.
+Michelangelo decided to show the soon-to-be winner just before he delivered the fatal blow with the stone, as opposed to numerous depictions of a jubilant David grasping the enormous, severed, bleeding head of Goliath or standing with one foot on the gory trophy.
 When Michelangelo's David was first shown to the Cathedral Works board in January 1504, they were astounded by the sculpture's genius and knew right once that it shouldn't be almost hidden 260 feet above the earth on the Duomo face.

 The Florence city council put up a committee of about thirty individuals, including well-known painters like Leonardo da Vinci and Sandro Botticelli, to choose a better location for the statue's display.
 After much consideration, they finally decided to place David next to the Piazza della Signoria entrance to the Florence city council, the Palazzo Vecchio.